Top of page

 Writing Resistance with Terry Tempest Williams

 From February 6-9, Terry Tempest Williams will visit Wake Forest University.
 Williams is a well-known writer, naturalist, and advocate for wild places.
-Throughout her life, Williams has published books of numerous genres, including poetry, nonfiction, documentary, essay collections, as well as children’s books. […]
+Throughout her life, Williams has published books of numerous genres, including poetry, nonfiction, documentary, essay collections, as well as children’s […]

 From Piano Keys to Georgia Trees